qwertie/ecsharp/lemp/faq.md

 ### Q. My question isn't here!

-You can still ask - reach me by email at `gmail.com`, with account name `qwertie256`, or make an [issue on GitHub](https://github.com/qwertie/Loyc/issues).
+Please leave your question on StackOverflow with the `lemp` tag and I'll receive a notification.
+You can also reach me by email at `gmail.com`, with account name `qwertie256`, or make an [issue on GitHub](https://github.com/qwertie/Loyc/issues).